Amanda Steele

 Amanda Lynn Steele (born July 26, 1999) is an American video blogger, model, actress, YouTuber and internet personality.
 She started her YouTube channel, MakeupByMandy24, in 2010.
 Steele is known for her beauty and fashion related content.
 She signed to IMG Models in early 2016.
 In 2015, she started a collaboration with Quay Australia for an exclusive sunglass line.
 She starred in the first season of the AwesomenessTV web series, Guidance which was originally published on Go90.
 In 2021, she gave an interview for Vanity Teen magazine on the occasion of the premiere of her new TV show Paradise City.

 Early life

 Amanda Lynn Steele was born on July 26, 1999, in Huntington Beach, California.
 Her sister, Lauren, is five years older.
 She grew up and attended school in Huntington Beach, but switched to homeschooling at age fourteen.
 Steele is also a former cheerleader and softball player.

 Personal life

-In 2023, Steele has a daughter.
+In 2023, Steele gave birth to a daughter.